xullnn/ls_pull_over_push/170/readme.md

 http://ruby-doc.org/core-2.6.1/Dir.html#method-c-glob

-65. When learning Rack app, we know that a Rack app can simply be a ruby object which responds to `call` method that takes an argument `env` and returns an array Rack asked for all rack apps.
+65. (Optional)When learning Rack app, we know that a Rack app can simply be a ruby object which responds to `call` method that takes an argument `env` and returns an array Rack asked for all rack apps.

 config.ru